couchbasecloud/terraform-provider-couchbase-capella/examples/getting_started/README.md

 13. Create a new collection in the scope of a bucket.
 14. Create a new on/off schedule for the cluster.
 15. Create a new audit log settings.
+16. Enable private endpoint service on the cluster.

 ## Pre-Requisites: